dustinpfister/phaser_finger_lakes_reuse/README.md

 $ git clone --depth 1 --branch R8 https://github.com/dustinpfister/phaser_finger_lakes_reuse flr_r8
 ```

-Another thing to keep in mind when switching around between various versions is that you might need to do a hard reload the game to clear out other versions of assets that might be cached in the browser ( right click the reload button while the javaScript console is open and select 'Empty Cache and Hard Reload') .
+Another thing to keep in mind when switching around between various versions is that you might need to do a hard reload of the game to clear out other versions of assets that might be cached in the browser ( right click the reload button while the javaScript console is open and select 'Empty Cache and Hard Reload') .

 ### Starting a server ( using http-server on top of node.js )

-Then use http-server, or do whatever you prefer to host the root folder of the project as a website on your local network.
+Once you have a local copy cloned down use http-server, or do whatever you prefer to host the root folder of the project as a website on your local network.
 If you do wish to use http-server then you will need node.js, and a package manager for it such as npm.
 Once http-server is installed as a global script, just make the root folder of the game the current working directory, and run http-server.

 ```
 $ sudo apt-get install nodejs